-Antony Yarham, BEd Kuring-gai C.A.E., DipEd U.T.S.
+Antony Yarham, DipEd U.T.S.

 Handbook Guide

 This Handbook is divided into two main sections comprising undergraduate study and graduate study.
 Initially, course outlines are presented in each section, providing a guide to the degrees within organisational units.
 This is followed by a full listing of subject descriptions in each section, which provide full details of subject content, contacts and session/prerequisite details.